MusikPolice/budgey/README.md

 To import transactions, first export them from your bank in *.csv format.
 The process for doing this varies by institution, so you're on your own here.

-Once you have a *.csv file, you can import it into budgey using the `import` utility:
+Once you have a *.csv file, you can import it into budgey using the `import` option on the main menu:

 ```
-java -jar budgey.jar import -f /path/to/file.csv
+$ java -jar budgey.jar
+Budgey - v1
+A budgeting tool for people with dollars and sense

+Options:
+1) import - imports transactions from a file
+2) exit - closes the application
+>

 ```

-The default importer attempts to parse Royal Bank *.csv files.
-Other institutions can be selected with the `-p` option.
+The importer will prompt you for the path to the file to import, as well as the name of the importer to use.

 ## So what does it do?
 Right now, not much of anything, but we've got a lot of ideas on how to make this thing useful.
 If have ideas of your own, we encourage you to put together a pull request that adds the functionality that you want to see.
 If you aren't able to contribute code, create an issue and we'll try to get to it as soon as possible.